-You are dissatisfied with our response to your service request and want to make a complaint
+You are dissatisfied with our response to your service request and want to make a complaint.

-- · We will acknowledge your complaint within five working days. - · We will contact you to discuss the complaint. - We will provide a final outcome letter within 10 working days, unless complaint extended. - We will tell you how you can escalate your complaint to Stage 2.
+- We will acknowledge your complaint within five working days. - We will contact you to discuss the complaint. - We will provide a final outcome letter within 10 working days, unless complaint extended. - We will tell you how you can escalate your complaint to Stage 2.

-- · We will acknowledge your complaint within five working days. - We will contact you to discuss the complaint further. - We will provide a final outcome letter within 20 working days, unless complaint extended. - We will tell you how you can progress your complaint for an independent external review or to the Housing Ombusdman.
+- We will acknowledge your complaint within five working days. - We will contact you to discuss the complaint further. - We will provide a final outcome letter within 20 working days, unless complaint extended. - We will tell you how you can progress your complaint to the Housing Ombudsman Service.